Burger King®: Home of social

 +1.396%

-The success of this new BK strategy can be seen in the figures showing business growth and increased engagement.
+The success of this new BK strategy is evident not only in the figures showing business growth and increased engagement.

-The brand has overtaken BK USA on Instagram with more than 2 million followers.
+The brand has surpassed BK USA on Instagram with over 2 million followers.